 Side Effects of Spiritual Awakening

-At precisely the point when you begin to develop a conscience, you must find yourself at war with society. ― James Baldwin
+“At precisely the point when you begin to develop a conscience, you must find yourself at war with society.” ― James Baldwin

 Now, we can no longer ignore the misuse of the planet.
-Our conscience involves our heart, and the natural response is empathy.
-Therefore, we must act in alignment with our conscience.
-These are just some of the side effects of spiritual awakening.
+Our conscience involves our heart, and the natural response is empathy for all living things.
+Therefore, we must align with our conscience, which is just one of the unexpected side effects of spiritual awakening.

 Growth of Conscience